We are going to dive deep into the concept of smart money vs dumb money.

-In this week’s Dirty Dozen [CHART PACK] I again discuss why stocks are headed lower in the interim but also why we’re getting closer to a major bottom.
+In the following charts and graphs we discuss how to use the Smart Money vs Dumb Money indicator to see why stocks are headed lower in the interim but also why we’re getting closer to a major bottom.
 We talk about why the recession talk is overblown.
 I then cover some interesting energy charts, sector fund flows, and a discounted uber-leveraged retailer that comes with a lot of hair but might be worth a second look, plus more…

-- Here’s the summary of BofA’s most recent Flow Show report summary.
+Summary of BofA’s most recent Flow Show report

 GS writes “Consumption and investment booms are often associated with declining or negative financial balances — for example, the IT and CAPEX bubble in the late 1990s and the housing bubble in the mid-2000s.
-In both cases, the private sector was spending beyond its means, with consumption and investment unsustainably high relative to incomes.”
+In both cases, the private sector was spending beyond its means, with consumption and investment uns

 Now, a LOT can happen between now and then, and the dip down before the rip higher is likely to be a doozy.
 But since we’re not going into a recession, there will be a time to buy within the next few weeks.
 It’ll be when sentiment and the narrative are really bad.